BVLC/caffe/docs/tutorial/interfaces.md

 * Run for a certain number of iterations and give back control to Matlab
 * Intermingle arbitrary Matlab code to with gradient steps

-A MATLAB demo is in caffe/matlab/matcaffe_demo.m
+An ILSVRC image classification demo is in caffe/matlab/classification_demo.m

 ### Build MatCaffe